Globoplox/blah/README.md

 - A [repositionable object](/wiki/object.md) file format
 - A [linker](/wiki/linker.md)
 - A [virutal-machine](/wiki/vm.md)
-- A [compiler](/wiki/stacklang/index.md) for a minimalistic higher-level programming language
+- A compiler for [stacklang](/wiki/stacklang/index.md), a rudimentary imperative programming language
 - A [debugger](/wiki/debugger.md) curse tool for visualizing binaries and execution

 All of which are bundled within a single CLI tool, written in [Crystal](https://crystal-lang.org/).